maitreverge/minishell_101/ressources/maitreverge/README.md

 The `perror` function is a standard C function that prints a descriptive error message to `stderr`.

-- ***Function Description***:: `perror` produces a message on the standard error output, describing the last error encountered during a call to a system or library function.
+- ***Function Description***: `perror` produces a message on the standard error output, describing the last error encountered during a call to a system or library function.
 It takes a string argument which is printed, followed by a colon and a space, and then the error message and a new line.

 - ***Prototype***: `void perror(const char *str);`